 This new spoiler-hiding feature solves a major issue that fans of entertainment have with social media.
 As it stands now, many users are reluctant to share their thoughts and opinions about movies, TV shows, or books because they do not want to spoil it for others.
 These new spoiler feature will allow users to share their thoughts, opinions, and reactions after episodes or movies without worrying about ruining anything for other users.

-Movie reviewers and TV show reversers will find this feature particularly useful.
+Content creators and reviewers will benefit significantly from spoiler controls.
+Whether discussing movies, TV shows, or services, users can now share opinions responsibly—similar to learning how to leave a review on Facebook without negatively impacting others’ experiences.
 They can provide thoughtful and critical analyses of shows and movies without accidentally spoiling anyone on a scene.
 For instance, just because a plot twist, character death, or shocking ending was revealed does not mean they have to spoiler it in the first part of the post.

 Fan communities on Threads may become even more engaged after they have watched their favorite show or movie.
 If users like to talk about their favorite shows episode-by-episode, they can feel safe posting their reactions soon after the episode airs, knowing that anyone can control when they want to see an opinion or reaction.